Combinatorial Gray codes-an updated survey: Combinations

 Joichi, White and Williamson~\cite{MR557834} consider classes of combinatorial objects that satisfy the two-parameter recursion~$C_{n,k}=a_{n,k}\cdot C_{n-1,k-1}+b_{n,k}\cdot C_{n-1,k}$, which includes $(n,k)$-combinations (for $a_{n,k}=b_{n,k}=1$), set partitions of~$[n]$ into $k$~parts, permutations of~$[n]$ with $k$ cycles, and permutations of~$[n]$ with $k$ runs.
 These objects are in bijective correspondence with monotone paths in the integer grid from~$(0,0)$ to~$(n-k,k)$, where the steps have edge-multiplicities as specified by the coefficients~$a_{n,k}$ and~$b_{n,k}$, i.e., they are described by an $(n,k)$-combination for the path, and an additional word of length~$n$ that describes which of the multi-edges are taken.
 The paper describes a general Gray code scheme for these pairs of strings, obtained from fusing a combination Gray code with a straightforward product space Gray code.

 A \emph{numerical semigroup} is a subset~$S$ of the non-negative integers~$\mathbb{N}$ such that $0\in S$, $\mathbb{N}\setminus S$ is finite, and $a,b\in S$ implies that $a+b\in S$.
 The numbers in~$G:=\mathbb{N}\setminus S$ are referred to as \emph{gaps} of the semigroup, and the quantity $g:=|G|=|\mathbb{N}\setminus S|$ is referred to as its \emph{genus}.
-For any semigroup with genus~$g$, we have $\max G<2g$, so any such semigroup can be represented as a $(2g,g)$-combination by considering the first $2g$ entries of the characteristic vector of~$G$. \openproblem{Is there a Gray code for numerical semigroups of genus~$g$, represented as $(2g,g)$-combinations, for every~$g\geq 1$?} Figure~\ref{fig:comb3}~(e) shows a solution for $g=7$.
-An easier general question could be: Is the corresponding flip graph connected?
-These problems are interesting, as for the counting sequence of numerical semigroups with genus~$g$, even basic facts such as monotonicity in~$g$ are not proved; see~\cite{MR2377597} and~[OEIS~A007323].
+For any semigroup with genus~$g$, we have $\max G<2g$, so any such semigroup can be represented as a $(2g,g)$-combination by considering the first $2g$ entries of the characteristic vector of~$G$. \openproblem{29}{Is there a Gray code for numerical semigroups of genus~$g$, represented as $(2g,g)$-combinations, for every~$g\geq 1$?} Figure~\ref{fig:comb4}~(d) shows a solution for $g=7$.
+Jack Barron~\cite{barron_2023} made some progress by showing that the corresponding flip graph is 2-connected, which implies a 2-Gray code by Fleischner's~\cite{MR332573} theorem discussed in Section~\ref{sec:general}.
+This problem is interesting, as for the counting sequence of numerical semigroups with genus~$g$, even basic facts such as monotonicity in~$g$ are not proved; see~\cite{MR2377597} and~[OEIS~A007323].